 - Designed For

-- A course for those who are passionate about or interested in connecting others to natural, cultural, and historical resources at national or regional parks, nature centers, historical sites, museums, aquariums, or zoos.
+- Education professionals, interpretive guides, park stewards, docents and others who want to connect others to natural, cultural and historical resources at national and regional parks, nature centers, historical sites, museums, aquariums and zoos.

 What You'll Learn